Union calls on KBC for jobs clarity amid ‘fear and confusion’

 The Financial Services Union (FSU) has called on KBC Bank Ireland and Bank of Ireland to clarify whether employees at the Belgian-owned bank will be able to transfer as it prepares to sell its €9 billion of performing loans to the State’s largest bank.

-While KBC Bank Ireland, which has about 1,300 employees, does not recognise unions, FSU general secretary John O’Connell said that a “substantial amount” of the bank’s staff are members of his organisation.
+While KBC Bank Ireland, which has about 1,300 employees, does not recognise unions, FSU general secretary John O’Connell said that a “substantial amount” of the bank’s staff were members of his organisation.

-“The large turnout of KBC staff at today’s meeting is a clear indication of the frustration, fear and confusion that staff are feeling around this announcement,” said Mr O’Connell.
-“There was an avalanche of questions posed particularly around the issue of TUPE and future engagement with KBC.
+“The large turnout of KBC staff at today’s meeting is a clear indication of the frustration, fear and confusion that staff are feeling around this announcement,” Mr O’Connell said.
+“There was an avalanche of questions posed, particularly around the issue of TUPE and future engagement with KBC.
 It is a moral responsibility of both employers to respond to this fundamental question from staff.”

 The FSU wrote to both banks on Friday seeking urgent meetings and requesting clarification around the content of the memorandum of understanding outlining a planned loans and deposits sale and TUPE arrangements.